Imaging and Reproductive Surgery SIG

 Imaging plays a vital role in the investigation and treatment of patients seeking assistance with fertility.
 The CFAS established a “special interest group” (SIG) to address issues related to reproductive imaging and the ever-increasing role that imaging plays in the fields of fertility and andrology.

-The establishment of an Imaging SIG created additional awareness of the CFAS among a sector of the healthcare community that has heretofore not been involved in the organization.
+The establishment of an Imaging and Reproductive Surgery SIG created additional awareness of the CFAS among a sector of the healthcare community that has heretofore not been involved in the organization.
 Many reproductive imaging practitioners benefit from participation in the CFAS and from deliberations with colleagues in related fields of endeavour.

-The mandate of the Imaging SIG is to promote awareness of the CFAS and to sponsor educational initiatives relating to the staggering advances in reproductive imaging over the past two decades.
-Educational instruction is usually effected through clinical lectures at CFAS annual meetings and through poster sessions.
+The mandate of the Imaging and Reproductive Surgery SIG is to promote awareness of the CFAS and to sponsor educational initiatives relating to the staggering advances in reproductive imaging over the past two decades.
+Educational instruction is usually affected through clinical lectures at CFAS annual meetings and through poster sessions.
 In the future, this lecture format will be supplemented with presentations on both clinical and laboratory research matters.

-Response to the establishment of the Imaging SIG was overwhelming.
+Response to the establishment of the Imaging and Reproductive Surgery SIG was overwhelming.
 Attendance at the scheduled lectures was substantially greater than had been anticipated.
 Also, audience participation at these events and at the poster sessions displayed both a level of interest and knowledge that was unexpected.